Condo Fees or Maintenance Fees

 Many condo townhouse maintenance fee covers – roof, windows, outside structure, landscaping, compound road maintenance, snow removal, curb repair and maintenance etc. And thus, fees work out to be much less than condominium apartments.

 Imagine the amount that freehold property owners may spend, who opt to pay someone else to carry out some of the above works.
 Some of my freehold property clients pay almost $500-$1,000 per year for snow removal and their lawn’s weed treatment etc.

-Some readers might argue that they would rather pay $50,000-$75,000 extra to buy a similar sized freehold property and secure the above amount as a mortgage with their bank.
-Fifty to seventy thousand dollars loan can work out to $300-$430 per month in monthly mortgage payments (25 year amortized loan, 5% interest rate).
+Some readers might argue that they would rather pay $80,000-$100,000 extra (only if they are able to secure a mortgage approval on additional amount) to buy a similar sized freehold property and secure the above amount as a mortgage with their bank.
+Hundred thousand dollars loan can work out to $473 per month in monthly mortgage payments (25 year amortized loan, 3.0% interest rate).